First Published by John Hamilton in August 1934 as a large format book (7.5 inches by 10.5 inches) – 192 pages

 This was a Biggles story.

 Biggles is accused of incompetence by a General and has to clear his name.
 Biggles flies without ammunition during a camera duel with Wilks and is attacked and forced down by an orange coloured German plane with a distinctive Ace of Spades on the side.
 A General sees this one-sided dual and reprimands Biggles for not firing a shot.
 Rather than writing a report to explain what happened, Biggles borrows Algy's Sopworth Camel and subsequently shoots the German down.
 The fabric showing the Ace of Spades is sent to the General as his report.
 This story was later reprinted in BIGGLES OF THE SPECIAL AIR POLICE and it is interesting to note the differences between the original adult version as printed in this book and the subsequent children's version in the reprint.
 For example, the phrase "He swore, tersely but effectively", relating to Biggles, is not in the reprint and expressions like "My God!" become "My Gosh!"
+Most importantly, they changed the aircraft in BIGGLES OF THE SPECIAL AIR POLICE where it was a Fokker D.VIII, instead of the original Fokker D.VII.

 The story illustration from the Biggles story in the SECOND edition